 The flowers are small, about 1/3 inch wide with a yellow funnelform corolla with 5 to 7 lobes spread when open and are streaked or dotted with black or reddish-brown resin canals.
 The five stamens with their yellow filaments and anthers are twice as long as the corolla and this helps create the ball-like effect of the thyrse.
 The style single and is greenish-yellow and also protrudes.
 The corolla is twice the length of the green calyx which also has 5 to 7 lobes and is also streaked or dotted with resin canals.

 Seed: Mature flowers produce a small seed capsule containing several seeds that are shaken loose when mature by wind action on the stem.
+Seeds are very small, need light for germination and also at least 60 days of cold stratification.

 Habitat: Tufted Loosestrife grows in wet soils of marshes, bogs, and shallow water areas from a rhizomatous root system that is quite shallow, sometimes right at the surface.
 It likes wet feet and full sun.

 Names: Tufted Loosestrife was formerly in the Primrose (Primulaceae) family.
 Details of that change are given at the bottom of the page.
 The genus name Lysimachia is from the Greek for either king Lysimachus or from lysis meaning "a release from" and mache is for "strife".
 The legend is that Lysimachus, king of Sicily, was walking through a field.
 A bull chased him.
 He grabbed a loosestrife plant, waved it in front of the bull and it calmed the bull.
 In general then, both the common and the generic name refers to a supposed power to sooth animals or "loose" them of their "strife".
-The species, thyrsiflora, refers to the flower cluster being in the form of a thyrse - a panicle form contracted to an egg shape.
+The species, thyrsiflora, refers to the flower cluster being in the form of a thyrse - a contracted panicle form.
 The author name for the plant classification, 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Comparisons: This species is very unique and should not be confusing with any other species in a marsh environment.